solana-developers/solana-cookbook/docs/th/integrations/README.md

 # Getting Started with Integrations

-The Solana Cookbook integrations provides a set of examples and references for anyone to build on top of other protocols on Solana.
+The คู่มือ Solana integrations provides a set of examples and references for anyone to build on top of other protocols on Solana.

 The power of Solana comes from the ability to integrate with other protocols,